 What do I need to use the Kodiak Cave?

-Those who use the Kodiak Cave must show a Photo ID and either a print out, or photo, of their current Cascadia class schedule.
+Those who use the Kodiak Cave must show a Photo ID and provide their Student ID Number, which will be used to verify current enrollment.

 Who does the Kodiak Cave serve?

 The Kodiak Cave is open to, and serves, any currently enrolled Cascadia student.
 At this time we are unable to serve faculty or staff of Cascadia College.
 Additionally we are unable to serve University of Washington-Bothell students, faculty or staff, or Bothell community members.
 University of Washington-Bothell students are encouraged to visit the Husky Pantry.

 * Closed from 4:00 PM – 5:00 PM for inventory purposes

 How often can a student receive food from our pantry for themselves and/or their families?

 A student may receive a full “Shopping List” worth of food once per month.
 The shopping list will be determined by the student’s household size.
 Throughout the month the student may utilize our “unlimited section” once per week.
 Should the pantry have excess product, it will place the product on a shelf outside the front door and any student is welcome to take from this, whether or not they have already used their visits for the month.

 No. But if a student is in immediate need, we will provide them a Top Pot Ramen packet, a snack item, and a Community Resource Packet.

 Yes.
 We do our best to accommodate a wide range of dietary needs.
 Foods that are vegan are posted on a list next to the front desk.